 With the implementation of the new Sunday morning schedule, it will mean that our morning worship service will have three equal parts.
 Firstly, through our worship and giving we will bring an offering to the Lord.
 Secondly, through the proclamation of God’s Word we will receive from the Lord.
 And thirdly, by joining in intentional Christian fellowship we will share in the Lord as a body.

-The announcement concerning the coming change was made for this on June 9th in the morning service.
-Over the following weeks, the staff and select members of the Board of Deacons will be scheduling meetings with ministry leaders in the church who will be affected by this transition.
-Some of these ministries include the children, youth, seniors, music, tech, ushers, and safety team.
+The announcement concerning the coming change was made on June 9th during the morning service.
+Over the following weeks, the staff and select members of the Board of Deacons have scheduled meetings with ministry leaders in the church who will be affected by this transition.
+Some of these ministries included the children, youth, seniors, music, tech, ushers, and safety team.
 While we have thought about many of the implications for each ministry group, it is our desire to meet in person with our ministry leaders in order to identify potential difficulties and plan operational changes that will need to take place.
-Once we have collectively worked through the operational changes necessary, we will then send out an informational letter and schedule an all church meeting to discuss the final details of our transition plan.
-It is our hope that this will be done by the end of July so we can begin to advertise any necessary time changes by early August, allowing up to 6 weeks lead time prior to making any changes in the Sunday morning worship time.
+Once we have collectively worked through the operational changes necessary, we will then send out an informational letter.
+We have an all church meeting to discuss the final details of our transition plan on Sunday, August 11th @ 9:15 am in the sanctuary.
+This will allow 6 weeks lead time prior to making any changes in the Sunday morning worship time.
 The launch of the new schedule would be during the first half of September 2019.

 Frequently Asked Questions

 This is not a comprehensive document including every detail of the coming changes.
 This is an attempt to answer some of the burning questions you may have.
 Please be patient as we know in speaking with the various groups, we will encounter more questions and logistics we need to cover.
 We are confident we will be able to flesh this out together.